-I think I’ll no longer try to tell beginners the whole truth.
+I no longer try to tell beginners the whole truth.
 But it’s not because I want to keep it a secret.
 I’d prefer to tell the whole truth, and I’ve certainly tried to.
-But most beginners don’t want to hear it, and don’t understand it if they do hear it.
+But most beginners don’t understand it and don’t want to hear it — not yet, anyway.
 The deeper part of the truth is too different from what they’ve been told all their lives.
-It’s not just the answers that are unfamiliar: Even the questions are unfamiliar; even their vocabulary is unfamiliar.
+It’s not just the answers that are unfamiliar: Even the questions are unfamiliar; even the vocabulary is unfamiliar.
 So I’m becoming a two-level dispenser of secret wisdom.

 What I’ll tell beginners is that capitalism is the cause of all our troubles.
 That’s something they’ve heard before.
-Whether they agree with it or not, at least they think that they understand it.
+Whether they agree with me or not, at least they think that they know what I’m talking about.
 It’s a place to start.

 If they seem interested, I’ll explain how